Maxtille/OpenDryer/README.md

 - Powering on and off the extraction of the room in function of the choosen relative humidity vs relative humidity of the room
 - Automaticaly and rapidly renewing the room air every 3 hours
 - Activating for 1 min every 30 min or so a fan which will ensure uniform distribution of new air
-- Saveing a graph of HR, Temp, and  extraction cycle on a microSD card
+- Saveing data for a graph of HR, Temp, and  extraction cycle on a microSD card

 ### What you need